what is atrial fibrillation

 However, if these symptoms persist or worsen, it’s a good idea to schedule a visit with your primary care provider.

-“It’s important to note that some people experience no symptoms at all.
-That’s just one additional reason why it’s important to have regular check-ups with your primary care provider, who will listen to your heart and can recommend next steps if you have a fast or irregular heartbeat,” says Dr. Lakshmanadoss.
+Dr. Lakshmanadoss adds, “It’s important to note that some people experience no symptoms at all with AFib.
+That’s just one additional reason why it’s important to have regular check-ups with your primary care provider, who will listen to your heart and can recommend next steps if you have a fast or irregular heartbeat.”

-“An ablation is a minimally invasive procedure that we perform in the catheterization laboratory,” says Dr. Lakshmanadoss.
-“We use heat or cold to burn or freeze the areas of heart tissue that cause atrial fibrillation.
+“An ablation is a minimally invasive procedure that we perform in the catheterization laboratory,” Dr. Lakshmanadoss explains.
+“We use heat or cold to burn or freeze the areas of heart tissue that cause AFib.
 With proper and timely treatment, patients can see their energy levels restored.”

 Learn more about atrial fibrillation and find a Mercy Health primary care provider near you.